 November 2017: Ruby’s latest novel was long listed for the Caledonia Novel Award 2018.

 Ruby’s second novel, The Weight of Stones was long listed for the Exeter Novel Prize 2017 and short listed for the Retreat West First Chapter competition 2017.

-She won the Retreat West First Chapter competition in 2015, with her first novel, The Black Garden, selected by Jo Unwin.
+In 2015, she won the Retreat West First Chapter competition, with her first novel, The Black Garden, selected by agent, Jo Unwin.

-In 2014 she won a Retreat West short story competition.
+In 2014 Ruby won a Retreat West short story competition.
 Better Left Unsaid is published in their anthology, ‘Inside These Tangles, Beauty Lies’.

-Many of her short stories and flash fictions have been long listed for Fish Publishing prizes over recent years.
-Last year, James Dean Daydream was shortlisted and in 2013, Mistaken was shortlisted.
+Several of her short stories and flash fictions have been long listed for Fish Publishing prizes over recent years.
+A few have been short listed.
+Last year: James Dean Daydream; 2014: Payback and 2013: Mistaken.